Psychology Schools and Program Guide

-Psychology schools are known for their advancements in research and for their focus areas, or psychology specializations.
-Therefore, students should determine in advance if the psychology department at the school of their choice offers the focus area(s) in which they are most interested.
-Many of the popular psychology programs offer exciting specializations such as forensic psychology, school psychology, clinical child psychology, or industrial/organizational psychology, to name a few.
+Psychology schools are known for their advancements in research and their specialization or concentration areas.
+Prospective students should make sure the psychology department at the school of their choice offers the focus area(s) they want to study.
+Popular psychology programs offer specializations such as forensic psychology, school psychology, clinical child psychology, and industrial/organizational psychology, to name a few.
+Keep in mind that while there will be some time to study special topics during your undergraduate degree, the focus will be on completing core coursework, while further specialization will be at the graduate level.

 Psychology School Information by State

-If you want to learn more about psychology schools and programs in your state, you can click on any of the states below to find out more.
-There you will find some interesting facts about psychology schools in that state as well as profiles of some of the state’s most well-known and popular graduate and undergraduate programs.
+If you want to learn more about psychology schools and programs in your state, click on the states below to find out more.
+There you will find state-specific facts about psychology schools along with profiles of some of the state’s most well-known graduate and undergraduate programs.

 - New Hampshire